gojiplus/pysum/README.rst

 For character vectors, it reports as many as ``max_distinct_values``, reports the number of other values, and their percentage.
-It also reports percentage of observations that are valid and that are missing by default.
+It also reports the percentage of observations that are valid and that are missing by default.

 Limitations: Dates by default are parsed as characters.
 Dates are best